Codeception/Codeception/docs/03-AcceptanceTests.md

 [WebKit](https://en.wikipedia.org/wiki/WebKit) rendering engine that renders your application like a real browser would.
 It just doesn't display the outcome to you.

+> Important notice: PhantomJS is not maintained anymore.
+Use it at your own risk.

 Overview of components:
 ```
 Codeception -> facebook/php-webdriver -> PhantomJS